SankeProds/jwtservice/README.md

 ## [POST] /login

-logs in a use that is going to use the other services
+logs in a user that is going to use the other services

 - id: a user id
 - loginData: the data to log the user in.
 This is compared/validated with the data at registration. fields depends on authMethod set at `/register`